-Canada vs Belgium FIFA World Cup 2022 match predictions, Head-to-Head lineup
+Canada vs Belgium FIFA World Cup 2022 match predictions, head-to-head lineup

 Story highlights

-Canada has a formidable battle when they play Belgium, the second-ranked team in the world, in their first World Cup game since 1986.
+Canada have a formidable battle at hand when they play Belgium, the second-ranked team in the world, in their first World Cup game since 1986.
 Top European players from Belgium, led by Kevin De Bruyne, will try to seize early control of Group F. However, Canada will attempt to battle and surprise in a difficult group that also has Croatia, who finished second in 2018

-Canada has a formidable battle when they play Belgium, the second-ranked team in the world, in their first World Cup game since 1986.
+Canada have a formidable battle at hand when they play Belgium, the second-ranked team in the world, in their first World Cup game since 1986.
 Top European players from Belgium, led by Kevin De Bruyne, will try to seize early control of Group F. However, Canada will attempt to battle and surprise in a difficult group that also has Croatia, who finished second in 2018

 John Herdman is praised for both his tactical prowess and his ability to unite the Canada team via effective man-management.
 Les Rouges are renowned for their versatility in formation, being able to play in a variety of ways.
 While Belgium is the overwhelming favourite, Canada is a popular upset selection and may still advance to the knockout round even if they are unsuccessful in pulling off a surprise victory over the group's top-ranked team.